jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Access to things like phone recordings and timesheets are levers of power.
 They decide how resources are distributed in our society.
 Today management and corporations put "gates" around many of _our_ levers out of self-defense.
 Is there a good reason why customers can't confirm what was agreed to during their last phone call, or employees can be grilled for a long lunch when the same manager quickly forgets unpaid overtime.

+One time in car claims, a customer called asking, "Why did you send me to collections!".
+I was baffled because I didn't, nor could I; I could only deny claims.
+It turns out the rental car company sent their bill to the driver instead of me.
+I called them and told them to f*ck off, and sent them their 100 odd dollars.
+In any case, the customer did nothing wrong, but still had to deal with three company call centres to fix a problem.
+Worse, he was left wondering what was going to happen to his credit rating.
+The rental car company, collections agency, credit rating company, and even me, faced no repercussions because the only lever of power the customer had was to complain.

-A lopsided balance of power for everday events allows customers and employees to be taken advantage of, encouraging mistrust, bad products, and inefficient workplaces.
+This story is familiar to anyone who has dealt with government and corporate burecracies.
+This lopsided balance of power for everday events allows customers and employees to be taken advantage of, encouraging mistrust, bad products, and inefficient workplaces.
 Uneven power makes mass-collaboration impossible.
 Which is what Industrial Age holdovers want.

 The greatness of the open-source community is threefold.
 First, it sets a great example because it entrusts everyone with all available information.
 Second, open-source wants more members, so the community loves to dismantle gates and distribute levers of power to regular people.
 And third, since no one owns open-source technology, the people can empower ourselves with levers of power, only big companies used to control.
-Such has call recordings and timesheets.
+Such has call recordings, timesheets, and records of claim payments.

 Distributing the levers of power moves us into the Internet Age.
 It treats people like adults and expects them to act like it.
 And if they don't, well it's not like they can complain about mistreatment.
 With digital technology all the records are recorded.
 Once they're open and transparent a disgrunntled person has to reference facts instead of conjecture and emotion.

 For example, I can't lie to you about starting this book in September 2019.
 It's all recorded by GitHub's "version control" system.
 Meaning, everyday I've uploaded the latest draft to a computer that timestamps everything.
-You can see it all if you want.
-This makes lying to you, and myself, so much harder.
+You can see all the versions if you want.

+This kind of open information makes lying to you, and myself, so much harder.

 In my experience (and this is after processing 10,000 insurance claims) the vast majority of people just want to go on with their lives.
 It's only when they're misled, disadvantaged, and left in the dark that makes regular folk to lash out.
 Open information, with easy to follow rules, are reasonable and thus gets the most out of people.
-Especially because it rightfully makes cheating too hard to bother with.
+Especially because it makes cheating too hard for most people to bother with.

 People working for apparently unselfish reasons is not new.
 Evolutionary biology is uncovering ever more ways humanity is often altruistic and self-governing.
-Early America was blessed with communal barn-raising, quilting societies, and fraternal associations.
+Early America was blessed with communal barn-raising, quilting societies, and fraternal associations who goverened themselves in a Main Street economy.
 Open-source software and mass-collaboration simply adopts the same incentives.
 Because once our basic neccessities are met, most people want to improve their craft, gain respect of their peers, and pass-on their knowledge.

 Open-source hero Linus Torvalds explained it as “Money is not the greatest of motivators.
 Folks do their best work when they are driven by passion.
 When they are having fun.
 This is as true for playwrights and sculptors and entrepreneurs as it is for software engineers.”
 It's the job of leaders to inspire passion.
-It's poor or needless leaders who blame their workers for their own bad leadership.
+It's poor or needless leaders who blame their workers for their bad leadership.

 Torvalds concludes by saying “What astonishes so many people is that the open source model actually works.”

-With open-source we have the technology to create our own levers of power for our warranty contracts, tax-laws, employment agreements, and so on.
+With open-source we have the technology to create our own levers of power for our warranty contracts, tax-laws, employment agreements, claim systems, and so on.
 We only need the people to step up, participate, and demand it as player gods.

+So, when the doctor's office tells you to "fill in these forms", it's okay for you to say "here's my information and claim app, if you want my money, you'll use my system too."

-Once we do, all workers—from waitresses, mechanics, and teachers—will finally end the Industrial Age.
+Once we step up, all workers—from waitresses, mechanics, and teachers—will finally end the Industrial Age.
 Mass-collaboration will be similar to how factories and production lines swept across our society in just a few decades during the era of mass-production.
 Fun and productive workdays is the world of science fiction regular people can build for ourselves.
 It's the only way we'll live thriving and happy lives again.

-![old philosophy in a new world](/img\diagrams\github-repo-rails2.jpg) _This is the GitHub "repo" for Ruby on Rails, the free technology that runs apps like Basecamp, Airbnb, and Shopify.
-It's built with few memos, delegators, or garbage meetings.
+![old philosophy in a new world](/img\diagrams\github-repo-rails2.jpg) _This is the GitHub "repo" for Ruby on Rails, the open-source technology that runs apps like Basecamp, Airbnb, and Shopify.
+This software is worth billions and totally free to use.
+Making it free adds value, because programmers contribute to each other's work, instead of repeating the same code.
+"Rails" does all this with few memos, delegators, or garbage meetings.
 This is how simple and effective mass-collaboration is._

 ## The Context to our Story — Launching Techvolution and Making Player Gods

 The middle-class has to step up and upgrade our way of life to the Internet Age.
 We must grab hold of the levers of power the open-source community has made for us.
 Only then will we live in the era of mass-collaboration.
 If we don't, we'll keep suffering the pains of a degenerating society.
+This pandemic might only be the beginning.

 Stepping up means Main Street stops blaming phantom communists and fascists for our problems.
-Instead, regular people must believe in a new philosophy that makes them player gods who take control and responsibility for their culture.
+Instead, regular people must believe in a new philosophy that makes them player gods who take control and responsibility of their culture.
+This means grabbing new apps, electronics, and gadgets to transform their way of life.

 The biggest roadblock to the Internet Age is Darth Blockbuster, the self-entitled holdover from the Industrial Age.

-He antagonizes the future by writing rules to keep his Industrial Age tools, and himself, in power.
+The Sith Lord is the reason "antagonism" is our new evil.
+Darth Blockbuster stalls the future by writing rules to keep his Industrial Age tools, and himself, in power.
 These rules are like a Death Star.
 They concentrate the legal departments, HR reps, corporate lobbyists of a bygone age, to keep Main Street away from a happier life inside the era of mass-collaboration.
 Therefore, before our civilization can evolve, we need to defeat Darth Blockbuster and blow up his weapon.

 That’s the setting of your life’s story.
 The plot remains to be written, whether you’re brave enough to write it yourself or you’ll let others write it for you.
 Will you become a player god and fight to control our society’s levers of power like timesheets, health records, and power generation?
 The antagonists are already playing.
 And this battle is the game of every civilization: it either wins or dies.
 It’s not at all dramatic to say this; the fate of your children, culture, and civilization is on your shoulders.